-Student-led initiative which aims to link the Erasmus & Interrail programmes for a more sustainable and united Europe.
+Student-led initiative which calls for a free Erasmus+ ticket envisioning a more sustainable and united Europe.

 The current situation

-We call the EU to provide free Interrail passes for Erasmus participants for travel to and from the exchange location!
+We call the EU to provide free Erasmus+ tickets for Erasmus+ participants for travel to and from their exchange destination!

 What we do